nicolargo/glances/docs/glances-doc.rst

 keys) and ignore all others.
 To allow others FS type, you have to use the following section in the configuration file:

+For example, if you want to allow the zfs and misc filesystems and hide boot mount points:

 ::

     [fs]
     allow=zfs,misc
+    hide=/boot.*

 Folders
 -------